 I’m a stand-up fabulist; it’s a living.
 Once upon a time I was young, Imagining how bad it would be When my father got home, How life would be different If I just bought that thing.
-The fantasies and nightmares piled up - There weren’t enough closets, And I forgot most of them.
-The craziest ones I had no problem retelling Until I felt ready to go on tour.
+The desires and nightmares piled up - There weren’t enough closets, And I forgot most of them.
+The most impossible ones I held the closest Until I felt ready to go on tour.
 I drove into town after town, Walked on the stages of a hundred motels, Eager to begin talking to myself again.
 I applauded myself from the usual table, Breathing in that applause on stage like air.
 Why it took so many years I don’t know.
 But I discovered the motels Were all owned by the same person - Someone who looked enough like me To arouse my suspicion.
 And always just me at the one table – Glancing restless at my watch, Staring embarrassed into a gin and tonic.
 I was bombing every night, My fables trailing off Into a grocery list of lies.
 One night, I stopped talking and listened.
 For the first time, I heard things: The clink of ice in a glass at the table Where I sat watching me, My own breathing in the nearly empty room, The clatter of the central air system.
 I walked off that stage, Went to my dressing room, Looked in the mirror.
 I saw only everything there was to see.